 We have advised telecommunication companies with respect to the Telecommunications Act of 1996 and the transition from regulated to competitive markets.

-The needs of governments across the state vary widely.
-Counties and municipalities face challenges and have opportunities unique to their individual size, resources, and governing structure.
-From small …
+The needs of local governments across the state vary widely.
+Municipalities and counties face challenges and have opportunities unique to their individual size, resources, and governing structure.
+From …